benjidough/PocketMageSleepScreens/README.md

 Sleep Screen Backgrounds: 320×240 px

-Format: currently only .bmp is supported on the device, but here jpeg and png are accepted
+Format: currently only .bmp is supported on the device

 Color: Black & white (no greyscale)